mcdemarco/the-new-kitchen-cookbook/appetizers/seder.md

 Most of the recipes mentioned serve 8.

 0. The seder plate (explained above), including haroset
-1. Gefilte fish (out of a jar, with prepared horseradish or any leftover seder horseradish)
+1. Gefilte fish (out of a jar, with prepared horseradish or any leftover seder horseradish), chilled if you like it that way
 2. [Matzo ball soup](../soup/matzaball.md) or matza ball mix and prepared broth.
 2. [Tzimmes](../roots/tzimmes.md)
 3. [Briskette](../meat/briskette.md) (about 1/3 lb. per person, more if you want any leftover)